Tuesday, April 30, 2019

 dium on etiquette to discern the moments

-in life when the truth is inappropriate).
-And
+in life when truth is purportedly inappropriate).

-these whizz-bang discrepancies inside of
+all of these whizz-bang discrepancies inside

-which we like to take residence, but when
+of which we like to take residence, but when

 this subject arises, my mind tends to migrate